Keep My Children Away From Me—I’m Dangerous!

 Afraid of crossing the line.

 The story of a 35-year old man tells us how he was missing the joy of being a father due to his obsessive anxieties.
 He had had contamination-related OCD throughout his life, and had been avoiding trash bins, door knobs, sharing drinks, etc. He had also been avoiding his wife due to fear of transferring germs to her in any way.
 When she became pregnant, he began having sexual thoughts about the baby, and did not want to hug her because of fear of "crossing the line."
 He was afraid of having some kind of sexual connection with the baby.
 When his daughter was born, he was deathly afraid of being near her due to uncertainty about his intentions toward her.
 He felt that holding her in his lap was inappropriate and sexual, and constantly had to reassure himself by reviewing his thoughts and memory.
-Being home alone with his daughter had surely been out of the question (Mogan & Blair-West, 2012).
+Eventually, being home alone with his daughter became of the question .

 If not treated properly, this sort of OCD can result in dysfunction, depression, and divorce.
 Patients with sexual obsessions usually remain in treatment longer than patients with other types of OCD, and therefore it is important to begin early treatment (Grant et al., 2006).
-Cognitive-behavior therapy (CBT) is the most effective treatment so far, however more research is needed to better understand how to help families facing this challenge.
+Exposure and ritual (response) prevention, a form of cognitive-behavior therapy (CBT) is the most effective treatment so far.
+However more research is needed to better understand how to help families facing this challenge.

 by Victoria Dimitrova, B.A., and Monnica Williams, Ph.D.